 The Delaware Valley Resource Recovery Facility, located in Chester, PA was opened in 1992.
 Then under operation by a different organization, the facility was created to fulfill the waste management needs of Chester and the surrounding region.
-Today, under operation by Covanta after acquiring it in 2005, the facility sustainably processes more than 1,200,000 tons of waste on an annual basis.
+Today, under operation by Covanta after acquiring it in 2005, the facility sustainably processes more than 1.2 million tons of waste on an annual basis.
 It is among the largest facilities in our fleet, but there are very similar sized facilities in operation all around the country.
 We operate two facilities in West Palm Beach, FL that are adjacent to one another and process approximately 5,000 tons of waste per day, which is considerably more waste than the Chester facility.
 We also operate similar sized facilities in Fairfax County, VA, Long Island, NY, Honolulu, HI and just off Cape Cod in Rochester, MA.
-To learn more about operations, check out the facility fact sheet here.
+To learn more about operations at Covanta Delaware Valley, check out the facility fact sheet here.

 What happens to the waste processed at the facility?

 Where does waste processed at the facility come from?

 The facility primarily serves the solid waste disposal needs of Delaware County, including the City of Chester.
-The remaining processing capacity of the facility is used to provide a sustainable waste management alternative to landfills, for communities in New York, New Jersey, and parts of Maryland.
+The remaining processing capacity of the facility is used to provide a sustainable waste management alternative to landfills, for communities in Pennsylvania, New York, New Jersey, and parts of Maryland.